BlueSky logo

 About BlueSky

 BlueSky is a company committed to environmental restoration and biodiversity conservation in the Caatinga biome.
 Through technology and innovation, it has already restored more than 300 hectares of degraded land and aims to reforest 50,000 hectares in the coming years.
-The company also leads the management of the Scientific Breeding Center for Conservation Purposes in Curaçá-BA, directly contributing to the Spix’s Macaw Reintroduction Project.
+Directly contributing to the Spix’s Macaw Reintroduction Project.

 Through reforestation, environmental education, and community engagement, BlueSky promotes actions that benefit fauna, flora, and local communities, standing as a key ally in Caatinga conservation and the fight against climate change.